zquintana/SunSearchBundle/README.md

 ### Setting custom repository class with `repository` option

-If you specify your own repository, the repository must extend the `FS\SolrBundle\Repository\Repository` class.
+If you specify your own repository, the repository must extend the `ZQ\SunSearchBundle\Repository\Repository` class.

 ```php
 /**